Master of Social Sciences in the field of Educational Psychology

 Financial assistance is available for full-time postgraduate students.
 Enquiries should be made to the Student Financial Assistance Agency, 11/F & 12/F, Cheung Sha Wan Government Offices, 303 Cheung Sha Wan Road, Kowloon (http://www.sfaa.gov.hk /).

 The Master of Social Sciences in the field of Educational Psychology Programme is offered in alternate years.
-The next class will commence in September of 2018.
+This programme will not admit students in 2019.
+The next class will commence their studies in September 2020.

 Applications can be made online at http://www.aal.hku.hk/tpg from DEC 2017 / JAN 2018 (only on-line applications are accepted).
 Programme information, regulations and syllabuses can also be obtained from this website.
 For application procedure and technical difficulties in completing the on-line application form, please contact the Academic Services Office at email@example.com